 During her stay in North Carolina, Ritchie maintained a base in Scotland and travelled throughout Britain and Ireland to keep in touch with musical developments and contacts.
 She also visited radio stations coast-to-coast across the US, presenting live broadcasts and events, and in 1989 and 1990, travelled to 22 U.S. cities with The Thistle & Shamrock Concert Tour.
 This showcase of singers and instrumentalists was presented in association with Dunkeld Records Scotland.

 In the summer of 1990, Ritchie moved program production to the musical hub of Edinburgh, Scotland.
-More recently, the mother of two has re-located with her family to Perthshire, another landscape steeped in traditional music and a destination for travelling musicians from around the world.
+Since then, the mother of two has re-located with her family to Perthshire, another landscape steeped in traditional music and a destination for travelling musicians from around the world.
 On return trips to the United States, Ritchie has visited and raised funds for NPR member stations from Louisiana to Alaska, and hosted festival concerts from Wolf Trap Center for the Performing Arts to Chicago’s Grant Park.

-Ritchie’s awards include four World Medals from the New York Festivals’ International Competition for Radio Programming, and a Flora Macdonald award from St. Andrew’s University (NC), which also conferred upon her the degree of honorary doctorate.
+Ritchie’s awards include six World Medals from the New York Festivals’ International Competition for Radio Programming, and a Flora Macdonald award from St. Andrew’s University (NC), which also conferred upon her the degree of honorary doctorate.
 Hundreds of Thistle & Shamrock program tapes and vinyl albums, along with concert recordings, playlists, newsletters, and related materials are now part of a working archive in the Scottish Heritage Center at St. Andrews University (NC).
 The archive is open to anyone interested in studying the rich heritage of Celtic music and how it has been explored on the radio.

-Fiona Ritchie and her family are happily settled in Scotland, making regular trips from there to the U.S. and Australia.
+Fiona and her family are happily settled in Scotland, making regular trips from there to the U.S. and Australia.